Subacute sclerosing pan-encephalitis (SSPE)

 Diagnosis

 Doctors should consider SSPE in a child or young adult who presents with a dementia-like illness, especially if they develop seizures or their vision is affected.
-Brain scans may be normal in the early phase, but eventually some changes affecting certain parts of the brain (the cerebral cortex, deep nuclei and white matter) can be detected on magnetic resonance imaging (MRI) scans.
+Brain scans may be normal in the early phase, but eventually magnetic resonance imaging (MRI) scans may detect changes affecting certain parts of the brain (the cerebral cortex, deep nuclei and white matter).

 If the diagnosis is suspected, the level of specific measles antibodies (measles IgG) can be measured in the cerebrospinal fluid (CSF) and blood.
 A lumbar puncture is needed to obtain the spinal fluid.
 Parts of the measles virus (RNA) can also be detected in the CSF.
 The high levels of the measles IgG in the spinal fluid help to confirm the diagnosis.